 Over the years, I’ve brought together my interests in psychology, birth and feminism so that I now aim to provide a service supporting women and their partners through this amazing, crazy, transformational time.

 I am an HCPC registered Practitioner Psychologist, a member of the British Psychological Society and the Association for Infant Mental Health and the London Regional Co-ordinator for the Positive Birth Movement.

-I campaign to raise awareness
+I write and campaign to raise awareness

 of mental health difficulties during pregnancy, birth and the early years.

-I'm proud to have collaborated with:
+I'm proud to have written for:

 Anya Hayes, Mothers Wellness Toolkit